Not Okay

 Not Okay is a 2022 American satirical black comedy-drama film written and directed by Quinn Shephard.
 It stars Zoey Deutch as a young woman who desperately wants to be famous and beloved on the Internet, succeeding when she pretends to be a survivor of a bombing.
 It also stars Mia Isaac, Nadia Alexander, Embeth Davidtz, Karan Soni, and Dylan O'Brien.

 Not Okay was released on July 29, 2022, by Searchlight Pictures on Hulu.
-It received generally positive reviews from critics.
-A trigger warning at the beginning that mentioned an "unlikable female protagonist" as a possible issue for viewers, intended as a commentary on some viewers at test screenings questioning why a movie with such a character had even been made, generated some controversy when viewers took it as seriously intended.
+It received generally positive reviews from critics, with the performances of Deutch and O'Brien being widely praised.
+A trigger warning at the beginning that mentioned an "unlikable female protagonist" as a possible issue for viewers, intended as a commentary on some viewers at test screenings questioning why a film with such a character had even been made, generated some controversy when viewers took it as seriously intended.

 Plot

 Danni Sanders is an aspiring writer who works as a photo editor for Depravity, an online magazine in New York City.
 Struggling with both her job and making friends, Danni, after getting high off a hit from her co-worker and social media influencer Colin, whom she has a crush on, lies about attending an upcoming writers' retreat in Paris to impress him.
 Danni spends the next week posting edited pictures of herself in Paris from her Brooklyn apartment and creates a website for the fake retreat.
 She gains a modest following on Instagram as a result, which includes Colin.
 A few days later, Danni posts an edited photo of herself by the Arc de Triomphe, but a few minutes later, several major Parisian landmarks, including the Arc, are bombed by terrorists.
 To uphold her lie, Danni claims she witnessed the bombing and fakes returning from Paris, joining up with her parents at the airport.

 With her parents, co-workers, and online following believing she is a survivor of the terrorist attacks, Danni immediately garners widespread attention and sympathy, leading Danni to lean into the lie.
 At a trauma support group, she meets and befriends teenage anti-gun activist Rowan Aldren, a school shooting survivor who has a large social media following.
 Inspired by Rowan, Danni writes an article about her "experience" of being in a terrorist attack.
 This article, which includes the hashtag #IAmNotOkay, goes viral with Rowan's help and propels Danni to fame.
 Danni grows closer to Rowan, becoming a confidant and sisterly figure to her.
-Danni is invited to an influencer party with Colin, where they have a brief sexual encounter, which is unpleasant for Danni and requires her to take Plan B. She realizes the life of fame she wanted isn’t as desirable as simply being a good person.
+Danni is invited to an influencer party with Colin, where they have a brief sexual encounter, which is unpleasant for Danni and requires her to take Plan B. She realizes the life of fame she wanted is not as desirable as simply being a good person.